-An applicant or a person aggrieved by a reviewable decision may seek review by the Information Commissioner, within 40 working days after a notice of decision is given to the applicant.
+An applicant or a person aggrieved by a reviewable decision may seek review by the Information Commissioner, within 40 working days, from the date of the decision.

 The applicant may apply directly to the Information Commissioner to have the decision reviewed, without having to seek an internal review.
-However, a person aggrieved by a reviewable decision must first seek an internal review before going to the Information Commissioner.
+A person aggrieved by a reviewable decision, however, such as a third party, must first seek an internal review before going to the Information Commissioner.